What Is the Proper Way to Sanitize Food Contact Surfaces?

-When it comes to foodservice, cleanliness is a key consideration of the guest experience.
+Cleanliness is a key consideration of the consumer experience.
 For many guests who enter your restaurant, the cleanliness of the front of the house can leave a lasting impression that can impact how they perceive your restaurant and brand as a whole.

-If you want to develop a strong base of recurring diners and bolster word-of-mouth marketing, you need to properly clean and sanitize your dining and kitchen areas — particularly food contact surfaces.
+If you want to develop a strong base of recurring diners and bolster word-of-mouth marketing, you need to properly sanitize your dining area — particularly food contact surfaces.
 However, there are many restaurant cleaning products, and understanding how to best use them can be confusing.
 What is the best way to approach this task?

 This guide will help you improve your hygiene practices when it comes to sanitizing food contact surfaces in both the front and back of house and providing the cleanest possible dining area for customers.
 This will ensure that you remain compliant with FDA Food Code guidelines and provide a safe, comfortable environment for guests.